We require students & families to commit to a full year of programming and

 We target economically disadvantaged youth and their families who reside in isolated and scattered communities in South Park, Bethel Park, and Baldwin-Whitehall.
-The need for cultural enrichment during out of school time for youth living in these neighborhoods has been well researched by experts that argue that culturally appropriate and positive identification is a key to building self esteem. .
-There is serious concern for the rising issue of the “school to jail pipeline” in our suburban communities.
-We continue to search for strategies to address the issue of low self worth and increasing cultural pride has proven to be effective in building self esteem.
+The need for cultural enrichment during out-of-school time for youth living in these neighborhoods has been well researched by experts that argue that culturally appropriate and positive identification is a key to building self-esteem.
+There is a serious concern for the rising issue of the “school to jail pipeline” in our suburban communities.
+We continue to search for strategies to address the issue of low self-worth and increasing cultural pride has proven to be effective in building self-esteem.

 Social-emotional Skill Building

 Many of our students face and overcome difficult obstacles in their lives.
-However, their survival skills aren’t always effective in the classroom or the work place.
-Our program teaches students positive ways to cope with anger, conflict resolution and other strategies to keep them focused on school.
-From one-on-one coaching to guest speakers and role-playing exercises, our hands-on approach helps students recognize patterns of behavior, break the cycle and see tangible improvements.
+However, their survival skills aren’t always effective in the classroom or the workplace.
+Our program teaches students positive ways to cope with anger, conflict resolution, and other strategies to keep them focused on school.
+From one-on-one coaching to wraparound services, our hands-on approach helps students recognize patterns of behavior, break the cycle and see tangible improvements.